MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 - Enter **t** to quickly toggle fields shown on cards to just the Title or all other card field settings
 - Click the ![Settings gear icon](../media/icons/team-settings-gear-icon.png) settings gear to edit the plan and [change the fields displayed on the cards](#card-settings).

-For a list of all keyboard shortcuts, see [Keyboard shortcuts to interact with delivery plans](delivery-plan-keyboard-shortcuts.md).
+For a list of all keyboard shortcuts, see [Keyboard shortcuts](../../project/navigation/keyboard-shortcuts.md).

 <!--- QUESTION: What determines the order of team rows? -->